Community Questions at Deschutes Public Library

 Vicki Avila Community Questions Participant

-During this session we explored the question, “What is the most pressing issue in your community.”
+Big Picture Thinking: We broke the class into 3 groups of 8-9 students and explored the question, “What is the most pressing issue in your community.”
 Themes around mental health, sustainability, climate change, social and emotional well-being, equity, ignorance and compassion all arose.
 One student was curious about how differently people defined community.
-Another expressed feelings of sadness and wanting to reach out and support another and how sitting with those feelings was really challenging.
+Another expressed her urge to support a student when their sharing brought out emotions.
+We all agreed that sitting with those feelings during the course of the exercise was really challenging and taught us to notice our own discomfort.